 Stir fry in sesame oil for 5 minutes.
 Add some sesame seeds and/or soy sauce

 Serve as a vegetable to any main dish.
-Delicious alongsside purple sprouting broccoli
+Delicious along side purple sprouting broccoli

-Stir into a risotto, add to a vegetable mix with pasta, tasty in a Spanish omlette
+Stir into a risotto, add to a vegetable mix with pasta, tasty in a Spanish omelette or try this Rice With Kale Recipe

-The following recipe is another from the Exeter Steiner School cookbook.
-This one was provided by Linscombe Farm near Exeter.
-You can obtain a opy of the book from email@example.com for £2.50 including p & p
+The following recipe is from the Exeter Steiner School cookbook, contributed by Linscombe Farm near Exeter.
+You can obtain a copy of the book from email@example.com for £2.50 including p & p

 Cheesy Kale Bake